All Blogs

 Many facilities have unused or poorly arranged areas that lead to clutter, wasted energy, and low productivity.

 As a facility manager, your goal is to organize every square foot to support daily work and safety.
-Making the most of your available space also improves facility efficiency and reduces unnecessary costs.
+Making the most of your available space also improves facility efficiency and boosts employee productivity.

 Evaluate how each area is used.
 Review layouts for production zones, office space, and storage areas.